We Know You Have Questions

 2. What are my expenses as a REALTOR®?

 There are start-up and ongoing expenses that are both fixed (dues, insurance, communication tools, etc.) and variable (marketing, mobile phone, auto expenses, etc.).
-For a list of typical expenses, please see this document.

 3. How soon will I make an income?
 How much can I expect to earn?